 - Returns and exchanges – Enabling customers to easily manage their own returns and order changes

-- Customer interactions – Ensuring a positive experience during every customer interaction
+- Customer interaction history – Ensuring a positive experience during every customer interaction

 Get the low-down on the secrets retailers and manufacturers need to know about inventory optimization.

-Why Your Retail Organization Needs a Distributed Order Management System
+Why Brands Need a Distributed Order Management System

 For multichannel retailers, the need for DOM becomes even more apparent.
 This is where inventory segmentation, strategic sourcing and fulfillment and a seamless omnichannel customer experience come into play.
 Distributed order management streamlines all of these processes for a better buying experience.

-Get Started with Distributed Order Management System Consulting from enVista
+Get Started with a Distributed Order Management System from enVista

 The main source of your sustained competitive advantage in the retail industry will come from your ability to anticipate customer needs ahead of time, rather than just meeting their needs.
 Distributed order management makes this possible in a way that traditional order management does not.